 Confined spaces can be found in vats, tanks, pits, pipes, chimneys, silos, sewers, shafts, wells, pressure vessels, trenches and tunnels.

-This video highlights how a confined space can change between being safe and dangerous.
+This video from overseas highlights how a confined space can change between being safe and dangerous.

 There are specific laws about working safely in confined spaces.
 Here we summarise those laws and give you some practical tips.